IIIF/3d/VIEWER_JSON_DEMOS.md

 ### X3D

-Currently, this demo loads one of the annotations describes in [#17](https://github.com/IIIF/3d/issues/17) programattically, without an external JSON file.
+Currently, this demo loads one of the annotations described in [#17](https://github.com/IIIF/3d/issues/17) programattically, without an external JSON file.

 [Link to the demo](https://codesandbox.io/s/interesting-colden-ectroz)